 - Solar ownership models.
 More research is needed to enumerate the possible models for solar development, considering land ownership, solar system ownership, Renewable Energy Credit (REC) ownership, and financing arrangements.
-Research is needed to understand the risks and benefits of each, and how these can be structured to align with Minnesota's economic, environmental, environmental justice, and equity goals. - Environmental and social considerations.
+Research is needed to understand the risks and benefits of each, and how these can be structured to align with Minnesota's economic, environmental, and equity goals. - Environmental and social considerations.
 The MPCA could consider incorporating aspects that contribute to the environment and communities, particularly environmental justice communities and climate-vulnerable populations.
 For example: - Equity and environmental justice considerations.
 Program design must take into account who benefits from solar development at CLP sites and who bears the costs and risks.
 Use of an equity policy review tool could help the MPCA and partner agencies develop a program that considers equity and environmental justice in its processes and results and incorporates ways to address environmental, social, and public health needs. - Pollinator habitat and solar development.
-Executive Order 19-28 aims to restore pollinator health in Minnesota and directs the MPCA to "manage closed landfills under its supervision to create, protect, and enhance pollinator habitat."
+Executive Order 19-28 aimed at restoring pollinator health in Minnesota directs the MPCA to "manage closed landfills under its supervision to create, protect, and enhance pollinator habitat."
 Pollinator habitat is commonly implemented in conjunction with solar projects in Minnesota.
 The Board of Soil and Water Resources (BWSR) has a Habitat Friendly Solar program that offers guidance and encourages those implementing solar to meet program standards.
 Pollinator habitat has been implemented in brightfield projects in other states, including Massachusetts.
 The MPCA could seek guidance from BWSR and other states on specifications and implementation.
-More study is needed to understand how pollinator habitat could affect costs, energy generation, and operations associated with a solar project at a closed landfill.
+More study is needed to understand how pollinator habitat could lower or increase costs associated with a solar project.

-Understanding economics of solar development on closed landfills
+Understanding economics of solar development on landfills